-Oregon psychiatric hospital ordered to cap stays for defendants
+Oregon psychiatric hospital must cap stays for defendants

 “Their experience waiting in jail can be horrific,” said Jesse Merrithew, the attorney representing Metropolitan Public Defender.
 “As a result of their mental illnesses, they’re exhibiting behaviors that the jails will punish.”

-Emily Cooper, legal director for Disability Rights Oregon, said this week’s ruling recognized “the value of individual patients’ lives and a court’s authority to enforce the constitution.”
+Emily Cooper, legal director for Disability Rights Oregon, said this week’s ruling recognized “the value of individual patients’ lives and and a court’s authority to enforce the constitution.”

 The new limits on defendant hospital stays mean approximately 100 patients are now eligible for release, Oregon State Hospital spokesperson Amber Shoebridge said in an emailed statement.